 Discover the History of Yaupon

 Yaupon is new to the modern beverage landscape yet carries a rich history.
 Traditional tea has been served worldwide for centuries and even the close cousin of yaupon, yerba mate, is popular in South American countries and has spread across the globe.
-Along the way, yaupon got lost in the winds of time.
-That’s why we’re glad to revitalize this lost American treasure and share it once more with the larger world.
+Along the way, yaupon got lost in the dark history of America and indigenous people groups.
+That’s why we’re glad to revitalize this lost Native American treasure and share it once more with the larger world.

 NATIVE AMERICAN CULTURE